-Table 6 lists the estimated nitrogen loads to groundwater by source.
+Table 6, Table 7, and Table 8 list the estimated nitrogen loads to groundwater by source in each PFA and springshed.
 Note that urban stormwater loads are included in urban turfgrass fertilizer (UTF) estimates, while agricultural stormwater loads are included in farm fertilizer (FF) and livestock waste (LW) estimates.
 Nitrogen loading to surface water will be reduced through the activities and strategies for the sources identified in this chapter for groundwater loading.
+PFA boundaries follow geopolitical boundaries and often extend beyond the springshed resulting in some sources having a larger load to groundwater in the PFA than for the springshed.